smikhalevski/react-executor/README.md

 [Aborts the pending task](#abort-a-task) if the [observable](https://smikhalevski.github.io/react-executor/interfaces/react_executor.Observable.html) emits `true`.

-For example, abort all tasks if the device is disconnected from the network for more then 5 seconds:
+For example, abort the current task if the device is disconnected from the network for more then 5 seconds:

 ```ts
 import abortWhen from 'react-executor/plugin/abortWhen';